Back to devglow

 devglow vs the alternatives

-There are many ways to manage dev processes on macOS.
-Here's how devglow compares to the most common approaches.
+There are many ways to manage dev processes on macOS — terminal tabs, tmux / cmux, pm2, port killer utilities.
+Here's how devglow compares to each, and where it fits alongside them.

 Start / stop processes